-3. Quality control systems, policies and procedures are the responsibility of the firm.
-ASQC 1 applies to firms that perform Related Services Engagements.
+- 3. [Deleted by the AUASB.
+Refer Aus 3.1] - Aus 3.1 Quality control systems, policies and procedures are the responsibility of the firm.
+ASQC 1 applies to firms of assurance practitioners in respect of a firm's agreed-upon procedures engagements.
 The provisions of this ASRS regarding quality control at the level of individual agreed-upon procedures engagements are premised on the basis that the firm is subject to ASQC 1 or requirements that are at least as demanding.
 (Ref: Para.
 A3-A8)